-The TDLC and the National Economic Prosecutor ("FNE", Fiscalia Nacional Económica) are mainly responsible for enforcing the cartel prohibition within their own scope of authorities.
+The TDLC, the Supreme Court and the National Economic Prosecutor ("FNE" - Físcalía Nacional Económica) are responsible for enforcing the cartel prohibition within their own scope of authorities.

-The FNE is an independent administrative entity in charge of investigating cartel conducts, managing applications for leniency and representing the public interest before the TDLC when filing a cartel claim before the TDLC.
+The FNE is an administrative agency whose general duty is to defend and promote free competition and - among other specific duties related with mergers, unilateral anti-competitive conducts and advocacy - is in charge of investigating cartel conducts, managing applications for leniency and representing the public interest before the TDLC when filing a cartel claim before the TDLC.
 The FNE is also in charge of seeking enforcement of the decisions passed by the TDLC, as well as filing a criminal complaint for collusion before the competent criminal court only after the TDLC has declared that a cartel existed.

-The TDLC is a special and independent court of law, composed of three lawyers and two economists, and subject to the supervision of the Supreme Court, which decides upon cartel cases the FNE or private persons may submit to its consideration.
+The TDLC is a special and independent court, whose function is to prevent, correct and sanction competitive infringements, and is subject to the supervision of the Supreme Court.
+One of its functions is decide upon cartel cases the FNE or private parties may submit to its consideration.